 The Supervisory Board intends to continue to coordinate with the Executive Board to ensure a long-term succession plan is in place.
-The Supervisory Board does not currently deem it necessary to commence concrete planning for a succession of Executive Board members Dr Thomas Olemotz and Michael Guschlbauer.
-However, in 2024, Executive Board member Jürgen Schäfer will reach the legal age of retirement.
-Consequently, his term of office and employment contract will expire on 30 September 2024.
+As a rule, the Supervisory Board strives to recruit new members of the Executive Board from within the Bechtle Group.
+The Supervisory Board does not currently deem it necessary to commence concrete planning for a succession.